-During website initialization, the synchronization engine scans and validates available content types and properties created in code, or from the CMS admin view.
+During website initialization, the synchronization engine scans and validates available content types and properties created in code, or from the Optimizely Content Management System (CMS) admin view.

 Annotation detects code-defined content types by using class and property attributes.
 During site initialization, annotation scans assemblies in the application, and passes classes that are decorated with the ContentType attribute to the synchronization engine.